dd9jn/rfc4880bis/rfc4880bis.md

 All signatures are formed by producing a hash over the signature data, and then using the resulting hash in the signature algorithm.

-When a V6 signature with a salt is made, the salt is hashed first.

 For binary document signatures (type 0x00), the document data is hashed directly.
 For text document signatures (type 0x01), the document is canonicalized by converting line endings to \<CR>\<LF>, and